 Searching Algorithms

 A search algorithm finds the position of an element in a list.
 The 2 I may be using have space complexity of O(1).

+Linear search is best suited for small lists, although I cannot think of a need for this.
+Binary search is best suited for larger lists, and I will likely use it for searching for users in the saves file.

 Linear